 List Styles.
 This is the most complicated type of Style due to the initial setup.
 However, once the list Style is set up, it is simple to apply in the current document and to copy it from one document to another.
-See Section 05.08.c8 and Attachment 2 in this appendix for examples and for instructions to apply a list Style that has already been set up how to set up a new list Style.
+See Section 05.08.c8 and Attachment 2 in this appendix for examples and for instructions to apply a list Style that has already been set up or to learn how to set up a new list Style.
 The text that you are currently reading has both a paragraph and list and Style.